Last-minute Christmas dinner menu

-From wrapping presents to last-minute shopping, getting everything ready for the big day is an organisational challenge.
-If you haven't managed to squeeze in food prep for the big day, or simply want to spend more time with your guests than in the kitchen, you're in luck – our hassle-free menu and time plan will get you through the morning and allow you to have everything on the table by 2pm.
+From wrapping presents to last-minute shopping, getting everything ready for Christmas is an organisational challenge.
+If you haven't managed to squeeze in food prep for the big day or simply want to spend more time with your guests than in the kitchen, then this quick Christmas dinner menu is for you.
+Our hassle-free menu and time plan will get you through the morning and allow you to have everything on the table by 2pm.

+Check out our 10 quick Christmas starters and 10 quick Christmas breakfasts for more quick recipes.
 This easy menu feeds 6-8 people and boasts all the classics, including turkey, roast potatoes and a twist on pigs in blankets.
-Despite each recipe only using a handful of ingredients, we've come up some clever shortcuts to amp up the flavour.
+Despite each recipe only using a handful of ingredients, we've come up with some clever shortcuts to amp up the flavour.
 Nobody will know it took such little effort!

 Christmas Day time plan